-The month has many festivals, notably Carnival which sees much partying in the streets, complete with throwing of water balloons.
-In the southern town of Puno in the beginning of February, the Virgin de la Candelaria Festival is held every year.
+The month has many festivals, notably Carnival which sees much partying in the streets, complete with the throwing of water balloons.
+In the southern town of Puno, at the beginning of February, the Virgin de la Candelaria Festival is held every year.

 The weather in March is the same as February.
 Generally, Semana Santa or Easter is celebrated at the end of the Month.
 All over Peru, there are street parades and normally statues of Christ pass through the streets and the adoring crowds throw flower petals to show their love for Christ.

 In April, the weather starts to change in Cusco and the highlands, the rain stops and the cold starts.
 Considered one of the best months to visit the region as the valleys are green and the crowds are lower.
-The jungle however see higher rainfall in the month of April, the rivers are higher and there are more areas of the jungle are accesible.
+The jungle, however, sees higher rainfall in the month of April, the rivers are higher and there are more areas of the jungle that are accessible.

 May sees the weather start to turn colder in Lima, the highlands are dryer and in the jungle, the rains have stopped.
 May is a good month to travel to Peru especially the highlands, as the landscape is green and lush.
 Many believe that May is the best time to visit Peru.

 On May 1 in the southern city of Arequipa is the Festival of the Virgin of Chapi.
 Thousands of people walk around 28 miles to pay respect to the Virgin.
 Musicians walk alongside the worshipers and this usually takes around 15 hours to complete.